nabbi24/python-django2-tutorials/README.md

 1. Use Django shortcuts in `views.py`

+1. In templates, Replace hard-coded urls to `url` functions.

 ## Add namespaces

 1. Add `APP_NAME` to `loaders/urls.py`

 1. Use the name in templates

+1. In `url` functions in templates, Add namespaces to url-names.